purchasingtoolpak/lanyon/_posts/2017-05-05-risk-assessment-template.md

 Week 4: [flexible supplier scorecard]({{site.baseurl}}/2017/04/28/flexible-supplier-scorecard-template)

 The purpose of the risk assessment template is to identify areas of high supply risk.
-The template can be used on a category or product level. <!--more-->
+The Excel template can be used on a category or product level.
+Use this Excel template to maintain or improve purchasing power. <!--more-->

 Areas of supply risk to be evaluated are: